umitkara/Data-Structures/README.md

     Once a new value is assigned to a field, the existing data is overwritten with the new data.

     The memory area storing the value has no intrinsic type, but the value can be treated as one of several abstract data types, having the type of the value that was last written to the memory area.

+    Size of the memory block that stores the union is the size of the **largest member**.

 ### Abstract Data Types